BuongiornoTexas/rsrtools/README.rst

 If you know what you are doing with python and know your way around the Customs Forge Song Manager, here are the recommended quick start steps.

-0. The package only works on Windows for now (Mac OS X support coming soon).
+0. The package only works on Windows and Mac OS X for now.

 1. **READ** the section on setting up a test profile (`Set up a Testing Profile!`_).
    Until you are familiar with the